$150.00 – $300.00

 BIG, BOLD SINGLE COIL TONE IN A HUMBUCKER COVER.

 The Big Single is one of Lindy Fralin’s original designs.
-Based off of his desire to improve the tone of a Mini-Humbucker, Lindy’s innovation led to the Big Single.
+Based on his desire to improve the tone of a Mini-Humbucker, Lindy’s innovation led to the Big Single.
 Lindy was pleased with this new design so much, that he worked it into a standard Humbucker cover.
-With the Big Single, you’ll get a dynamic, round single-coil tone – with no hum.
+With this design, you’ll get a dynamic, round single-coil tone – with no hum.
 We pack all this fat tone by hand into a great looking No-Hole Humbucker Cover.

 - Hum-Cancelling Thick Single Coil Tone, in a Humbucker Cover

 - Very versatile – can cover a wide array of styles, outputs, and tones

 - 2-Coil design with a bar magnet for silent, huge tone